-Key man life insurance is typically sold as an equity-building whole life policy.
+Is Key man life insurance tax deductible?
+Yes.
+Key man life insurance is typically sold as an equity-building whole life insurance policy.
 The company, not the individual insured, owns the policy and is the named beneficiary.
-In some instances, the premiums on a key man policy can declared as a tax deduction by the company, but only if those premiums are charged to the insured individual as taxable income.
+In some instances, the premiums on a key man policy can be declared as a tax deduction by the company, but only if those premiums are charged to the insured individual as taxable income.
 To make this more attractive for the key man, companies often use the cash value of the policy as a retirement benefit carrot to encourage the valued employee to hang in for the long-haul.

 By law, in most instances and with only a couple specified exceptions, the employee being covered must be notified in writing that: a) you intend to insure his or her life; b) what the maximum face amount of the policy is at issue and; c) that the company/employer is the named beneficiary of any death benefits.
 You, the employer, must secure that key man’s written consent.